lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: In YOLOv1's loss function, which component uses squared error?**
+- A) Classification loss only
+- B) Bounding box coordinate loss only
+- C) Both bounding box and confidence loss
+- D) All components

+**Answer:** C
+Rationale: YOLOv1 uses squared error for bounding box coordinates (x, y, width, height) and confidence scores, while using squared error for classification as well (though later versions use cross-entropy).

+---

 **Q: In a fully connected layer with 4096 inputs and 1000 outputs, how many total parameters (weights + biases) are there?**
 - A) 4,096,000
 - B) 4,097,000